 second is a checklist or the forms you will need.
 It is recommended that you print, read, and understand these two documents before proceeding.

-UJS-365-Application Instructions for Parenting Time Guidelines
+UJS-365 Instructions for Implementing the SD Parenting Time Guidelines

 UJS-373-Checklist for Implementing Guidelines

 The following is the South Dakota Parenting Guidelines, please print and read these guidelines.
 These are the default guidelines for the State of South Dakota.